Irfaanpk/Microsoft-Hybrid-Cloud-Zero-to-Hero/IT Infrastructure Fundamentals/Client-Server Architecture/README.md

 ---

-# 🌐 Distributed Architecture
+## 10. Distributed Architecture

-In a distributed architecture, different workloads are distributed across multiple servers.
+In a distributed architecture, workloads are distributed across multiple servers.

 ```text
                     ┌────────────┐